-As we approach our 30th Anniversary in 2015, we invite you to join us in celebrating the return of this precious symbol of freedom to our nation's lands, waterways, and skies.
+We invite you to join us in celebrating the return of this precious symbol of freedom to our nation's lands, waterways, and skies.

 With your help, we can keep America's eagles flying strong and free for future generations to enjoy.